xzhang2523/libmoon/README.md

 | **Yingying Yu**    | CityUHK         | Software design                                             |
 | **Xi Lin**         | CityUHK         | Software design                                             |

+The first three authors contribute equally to this work.

 ## 4.3 Advisory Board
 We sincernely thank the following contributors for their valuable contributions or feedbacks.
 We also want thanks for our collobrators from XDU, SZU, SUSTech, ECNU, NEU, SEU for their easy use of our code.